gordonjgz/water_utility_pricing/README.md

 > In contrast, when precipitation variance is low, introducing concavity makes the distributional effect more regressive.

 ---
-## Noted that due to the data security agreement, the data is not uploaded, but only the codes are included in this repository.
 ## 📂 Repository Structure

 ```text